VoxML/voxicon/api/VoxSimPlatform/Network/CommunicationsBridge.md

 ## Working Examples

-**VoxSimPlatform/Assets/Scripts/Examples** contains a working example of a custom connection using the REST client design pattern to connect to an external [parser](../../NLU/INLParser).
+**VoxSimPlatform/Assets/Scripts/Examples** contains a working example of a custom connection using the REST client design pattern to connect to a simple external [parser](../../NLU/INLParser) (Python client found in **VoxSimPlatform/Assets/Externals/python/nltk_parser_example**).